Alados5/rac1_vanilla_rando/README.md

 ---

-## Installing/Launching
+## Downloading/Launching
-You can either download/clone the repo, or download the release zip file.
-This includes:
+Download the latest release, it will be a zip file containing:
 - Main executable, open to launch randomizer
 - Image folder, needed to show all icons
 - Fonts folder, needed to show text with custom fonts